opalj/opal/src/site/index.md

 Exploring the Abstract Interpretation Framework

-To get a good, first idea what the abstract interpretation framework can do you can use the *BugPicker*.
+To get a good, first idea what the abstract interpretation framework can do, you can use the *BugPicker*.
 It enables you to perform some local abstract interpretations.
 To get good results it is usually necessary to load the JDK and all related libraries.

 # OPAL based Tools

 ## BugPicker
 Find bugs in your Java project using [BugPicker](tools/bugpicker/index.php).

+## Explorer